mnie-fallback/MNie.github.io/_posts/2020-01-08-visualizingDataOnMapFable.md

 Based on a type of a message I change the actual state of an application (SearchChanged, Error, Init, Filtered) or ask the backend side for data (Search).
 Also if the message would have an error msg inside I send another command with `Error`.

 The code looks pretty simple.
 You could notice that we have here a `cascade` of messages.
 For example, when a user submits an input a server action is invoked.
-When it returns some data, a `filtered` or `error` message to handle that are sent.
+When it returns some data, a `filtered` or `error` message are sent.
 One handling looks a little bit different.
 It is a `filtered` message handling, where the calculation of localization of the first home also happens.
 So the map could be moved to this point.
 No matter which city user would search.
 The map will auto adjust to a valid region.
 Of course, I could count here a centroid of all points but I want to keep it very simple.

 The definition and handling of messages are done.
 So I could show a map without any markers.
 I would show a leaflet map.
 To add it, I wrote the following code: